testdouble/azure-blob/README.md

 AKS support will likely require more work.
 Contributions are welcome.

-To authenticate through managed identities instead of a shared key, omit `storage_access_key` from your `storage.yml` file.
+To authenticate through managed identities instead of a shared key, omit `storage_access_key` from your `storage.yml` file and pass in the identity `principal_id`.

-It is recommended to add the identity's `principal_id` to the config.

 ActiveStorage config example: